5 Reasons Why Emojis are a Marketer's Best Friend

 Not able to communicate with all your audiences with the same content?
 Don't worry; Emojis have your back. 🙌🏻

-Emojis are completely universal 🌎 (with the exception of a few that have different meanings).
+Emojis are completely universal 🌎 (except for a few that have different meanings).
 A marketer’s dream come true!

-A marketing team that absolutely crushed the universal use of emojis and marketing was the Deadpool marketing team.
-On January 12, 2016, Deadpool billboards were released with just emojis on it.🤔 Sounds crazy, right?
+A marketing team that crushed the universal use of emojis and marketing combo was the Deadpool marketing team.
+On January 12, 2016, Deadpool billboards were released with just emojis on it. 🤔 Sounds crazy, right?
 But, this creative, funny, and incredible marketing technique went viral.
 And yes, this billboard was released 4 years ago, but it’s still the best one yet.

 4. Create Leads through the Sales Funnel